120 whoopie pies are missing after fairground booth break-in

 SKOWHEGAN, Maine (AP) - Apparently hungry and thirsty vandals have trashed a fairgrounds booth in Maine, stealing 120 whoopie pies and drinking half a gallon of iced tea.

-John Youney, a director of the Skowhegan Lions Club, tells the Morning Sentinel that a refrigerator full of cookies was also emptied and that plastic gloves and silverware littered the floor.
+John Youney, a director of the Skowhegan Lions Club, tells the Portland Press Herald that a refrigerator full of cookies was also emptied and that plastic gloves and silverware littered the floor.

 Youney says there’s about $1,000 worth of damage or stolen goods.